Aldaniee/playlist-pro/README.md

 ## Issues
 - [XCDYouTubeKit](https://github.com/0xced/XCDYouTubeKit) currently facing an issue with downloading music
 - Google Developer API quota is very small.
 This app is functional to the extent of a "proof of concept".

-## Resources
-- Downloading and playback based on: [YouTag](https://github.com/youstanzr/YouTag/blob/master/README.md?plain=1)
-- Spotify import based on: [Spotify-iOS](https://github.com/AfrazCodes/Spotify-iOS)
-- Slide down dismiss animation based on: [SlideOverTutorial](https://github.com/aivars/SlideOverTutorial)
-- Song Encoding based on [CodableFirebase](https://github.com/alickbass/CodableFirebase)
-- Generation of Waveform Diagram based on [DSWaveformImage](https://github.com/dmrschmidt/DSWaveformImage)

-## Spotify Playlist Import Feature
-1. User logs in with their Spotify account.
-2. User selects the Playlist they wish to import.
-3. App searches for every song in the playlist and downloads a YouTube equivalent audio.
-4. Playlist is remade locally in the app sourcing all media from YouTube.

 ## Screenshots